Claim: Viral TikTok post suggests that sticking garlic into the nose unclogs sinuses.

 Sinuses are air-filled chambers located in the bones of the face.

-A non-profit multi-specialty academic medical center that integrates clinical and hospital care with research and education, Cleveland Land describes it in detail.
+A non-profit multi-specialty academic medical centre that integrates clinical and hospital care with research and education, Cleveland Clinic describes it in detail.

 It explains that sinuses are four paired chambers in the head.
 They are connected by narrow channels.
 The sinuses make thin mucus that drains out of the channels of the nose.
 This drainage helps keep the nose clean and free of bacteria.